-Chaired by the Secretary for Food and Health, the RC is responsible for providing strategic steer for funding health and medical research, and overseeing the administration of the HMRF including the allocation of funds for approved grants.
+Chaired by the Secretary for Food and Health, the RC is responsible for providing strategic steer for funding health and medical research and health promotion projects, and overseeing the administration of the HMRF including the allocation of funds for approved grants.
 Its terms of reference are as follows -

-(a) to determine research agenda and funding control mechanism of the HMRF;
+- (a) to determine research agenda and funding control mechanism of the HMRF; - (b) to approve procedures for inviting, and criteria for vetting grant applications;

-- (b) to approve procedures for inviting, and criteria for vetting research applications; - (c) to approve standard terms and conditions for grant-holders; - (d) to approve funding allocation after peer-review process; - (e) to approve processes for the ongoing monitoring and evaluation of approved research projects; - (f) to establish the GRB to carry out the technical work of the RC; - (g) to disseminate key findings of funded projects; and - (h) to supervise the management and investment of the fund.
+- (c) to approve standard terms and conditions for grant-holders; - (d) to approve funding allocation after peer-review process; - (e) to approve processes for the ongoing monitoring and evaluation of approved research/projects; - (f) to establish the GRB to carry out the technical work of the RC; - (g) to disseminate key findings of funded projects; and - (h) to supervise the management and investment of the fund.

-The RC is supported by the GRB, GRB Executive (GRBE) and Referee Panel for technical input.
+The RC is supported by two arms - the Expert Advisory Panels3 as the advisory arm, and the Referee Panel, GRB and GRB Executive as the technical arm.
 Individual members of the Referee Panel are selected according to their specific field of expertise to review grant applications.